poanchen/poanchen.github.io/_posts/2016-12-09-how-to-build-a-search-page-in-django-with-amazon-dynamodb-and-react-p2-front-end.md

 <img src="/img/2016/12/09/how-to-build-a-search-page-in-django-with-amazon-dynamodb-and-react-p2-front-end/dropdown menu with the list of unfiltered billionaire.PNG" alt="An example of dropdown menu with the list of unfiltered billionaire"><br>
 Right now, if you try to select different city, the list does not change at all.
 Let's use the filter so that it actually changes too according to the user's selection.
 Before, we do that, let's try to combine the ReactDOM of CurrentLocation and ListOfBillionaire so that they are all in the same ReactDOM.
 Something like this.

-## Full code of combined React code
+## Full code of combined React code &nbsp;&nbsp;<a href="https://github.com/poanchen/code-for-blog/blob/master/2016/12/09/how-to-build-a-search-page-in-django-with-amazon-dynamodb-and-react-p2-front-end/combined-ReactDOM-code-for-both-dropdown.html" target="_blank">source code</a>

 <pre>
   <code class="html">